JamesSweetJones/abYdraw/README.md

 # abYdraw

 This is a programme designed to use our group's Antibody Markup Language (AbML) for describing bispecific antibody (BsAb) formats by either inputting an AbML descriptor string of a BsAb or by drawing a BsAb and outputting the its descriptor string.
-It is written in Python 3 and using standard packages TKinter to build the graphical interface in order to make it as accessible as possible.
+It is written in Python 3 and with both command-line and graphical interfaces built by using standard packages TKinter to in order to make it as accessible as possible.

 ### Contents

-1. Installing and Executing
+1. AbML
-2. Interface
+2. Installing and Executing
-3. AbML
+3. Interface
 4. Inputting AbML
 5. Obtaining AbML
 6. Formats Library